 Encryption is vital in keeping data safe once it has left your system, and Carbonite uses multiple technologies, including TLS during transfer and 128-bit Blowfish when stored.

 The core product removes many of the annoying restrictions you'll find elsewhere.
-There's unlimited versioning, no file size limits, no maximum retention times, and the service backs up just about everything: PCs from Vista up, Macs, iOS and Android devices, flash drives, network drives and more.
+There's unlimited versioning, no file size limits, and no maximum retention times, and the service backs up just about everything: PCs from Vista up, Macs, iOS and Android devices, flash drives, network drives, and more.

-SOS Online Backup offers an optional per-user encryption key which is never stored in the cloud, ensuring your data can't be read by anyone else.
-That's a major security plus, if you can put up with the usability issues.
+SOS Online Backup offers an optional per-user encryption key that is never stored in the cloud, ensuring your data can't be read by anyone else.
+That's a major security plus if you can put up with the usability issues.
 (You can't browse or access files from the web, and if you lose the key there's no way to recover them at all).
 However, do note that the company was the victim of a major data breach in 2020, exposing some 135 million user records - so let's hope lessons have been learned.

 Opting for the Business plan takes the package further with 1TB of storage space for up to three users.
 Remote management enables the creation of user accounts with storage limits and permissions, and there's a bonus option to remotely wipe one of your systems.